bratpeki/modern-milkytracker-guide/docs/tips.md

 <!-- TODO: Maybe these should be headers, and not listitems? -->
 The ["Split track options" section of the Advanced editor](./ui.md#advanced-editor) might help you with this.

+# Sample chopping

+The first thing you've got to understand is that [9xx](./fx.md#9xx-sample-offset) works.